Join Casino App, Gambling Arbitrations: Class Action Alternatives

 You’ll be taken to a secure form where you can sign up and join others taking action.

-Attorneys working with ClassAction.org are pursuing various mass arbitrations on behalf of consumers who play certain online social casino games.
+Attorneys working with ClassAction.org are pursuing various mass arbitrations on behalf of consumers who spent money on certain social casino apps and online gambling and betting platforms.

 Below, you’ll find a summary of each investigation, including which companies, games and apps are involved; who could be affected; and which laws may be getting violated.
 Each summary will also include a link to a secure form where affected consumers can sign up to join others taking action.
 It doesn’t cost anything to sign up.